 He shook his head.
 "I don't know.
 I can't hear her."
 Sakura's father looked up at the two shinobi watching them and asked again, but they, too, reported the negative.

 "Sorry.
 Couldn't discern them through her tears," the initial ninja explained, crossing his arms.
-His friend slapped his bicep and gestured to the training stumps, and quietly the two left, glancing back at the strange pinkette once or twice.
+His friend slapped his bicep and gestured to the training stumps, and quietly the two left, glancing back at Sakura once or twice.

-"Kami-sama, Sakura," Mother sobbed, resting her forehead on her daughter's head.
+"Kami, Sakura," her mother sobbed, resting her forehead on her daughter's head.
 "You worried me half to death.
 I opened the door to see you flying out your window."
 She ran a hand through Sakura's pink hair and moved her sweaty fringe back so that she could see her daughter's green eyes – eyes that were filled with horror.
 "What were you thinking?
 You could have been hurt!"

-"Her sensei should be coming soon," the husband announced.
-"Then we'll take her to the hospital to get her feet taken a look at."
-She felt him brush a thumb over the bottom of her feet, and only then started to take into account that they hurt like hell!
+"Her sensei should be coming soon," her father announced.
+"We'll take her to the hospital to get her feet taken a look at afterwards."
+She felt him brush a thumb over the bottom of her feet, startling Sakura with the pain she'd been ignoring for so long.

-"They're covered in dirt and blood," Mother tutted.
-Sakura stirred, feeling her body tremble in disbelief.
+"They're covered in dirt and blood," her mother tutted.

 It was a Genjutsu.
 Had to be.
 Must be.
 Just believe it.